• Skip to primary navigation

 Benchmark practitioners tell us from their experience that the thermal imaging method delivers the best combination of information and accuracy.

 The simple reality is that a picture is better than a thousand words.
-And, one thermal image captures information on thousands of points of thermal measurements.
+And one thermal image captures information on thousands of points of thermal measurements.

-Inexpensive cameras generally have a thermal sensitivity of less than 0.2 °C, an accuracy of 2 °C. , and provide quality information enough to trend.
+Inexpensive cameras generally have a thermal sensitivity of less than 0.2 °C, an accuracy of 2 °C., and provide quality information enough to trend.

-Most inexpensive hand-held radiation thermometers provide an average temperature of an object, cannot discern the location size of the measurement area, do not allow the user to adjust emissivity, and introduce additional errors into the measurements.
+Most inexpensive hand-held radiation thermometers provide an average temperature of an object, cannot discern the location size of the measurement area, do not allow the user to adjust emissivity, and introduce additional errors in the measurements.
 Take great care anytime using a hand-held radiation thermometer.

-As the imager price increases, so too do the quality of the image and accuracy of the readings generally.
+As the imager price increases, so too do the quality of the image and the accuracy of the readings generally.

 Infrared Thermal Camera Settings